 This type of arthritis can cause permanent disability if it’s not treated.
 But a diagnosis of psoriatic arthritis mutilans means something different today than in the days when it was called “opera glass hand.”
 Your outlook improves dramatically when you detect and treat psoriatic arthritis.
 Early treatment can prevent bone loss.

-Bone tissue can’t be restored.
+Bone tissue can’t be fully restored.
 But treating your psoriatic arthritis will slow the destruction of your bones.
 Instead of losing the use of your fingers or toes, you will most likely be able to keep them functioning.

 Diseases that are difficult to predict are difficult to prevent.
 There are some things you can do to lessen your risk for developing psoriasis and psoriatic arthritis.